ruslang02/discord-qt/README.md

 **Currently macOS builds are broken.
 Looking for Windows and macOS maintainers to configure builds and implement features.**

 ![Screenshot](screenshot.png)

+## Arch Linux and derivatives

+This application is also available in Arch User Repository (AUR): [discord-qt-appimage](https://aur.archlinux.org/packages/discord-qt-appimage/)

 ## Building from sources